 Involve your family at work

 A stay-at-home mom pursuing her hobby does not mean neglecting one role over the other.
-This only signifies that a simple stay-at-home has a life to make even with a family.
-Include your family and let them contribute even in the littlest thing.
+This only signifies that a simple stay-at-home parent has a life worth living, even with a family.
+Include your family and let them contribute even in the littlest things.
 On free days, you can ask for help from your husband and your kids as apprentices.
-They can assist in looking after equipment, holding reflectors in low places and have fun.
-They can befriend clients especially when they brought kids to the shoot.
-You can always pursue the things that you want without sacrificing one thing.
+They can assist in looking after equipment, holding reflectors in low places, and having fun.
+They can befriend clients, especially when they bring kids to the shoot.
+You can always pursue the things you want without sacrificing anything.

 Work with children more

-As a mom, your strength is in dealing with kids Why not incorporate one of your strengths to your photography career?
+As a mom, your strength is in dealing with kids.
+Why not incorporate one of your strengths into your photography career?

 Profit from your strength to make you a flexible photographer.
-While others may belittle your patience and versatility, handling several kids at a time is tough.
-Besides where can you find a photographer that can take portraits, candids, landscape shots and document children events at school or around the neighborhood all at once?
+While others may belittle your patience and versatility, handling multiple children at a time is indeed challenging.
+Besides, where can you find a photographer who can take portraits, candid shots, landscape photos, and document children’s events at school or around the neighborhood all at once?

 Create a portfolio and/or a website

 Building a creative and coherent photography portfolio may be a bit challenging.
-Some curate their most favorite shots but it doesn’t stop there.
-Portfolios are usually mistaken to be the collection of a photographer’s best shots.
+Some curate their favorite shots, but it doesn’t stop there.
+Portfolios are usually mistaken for a collection of a photographer’s best shots.
 While it can be true, a portfolio represents the photographer.
 Thus, it must represent a unified style or theme and a specified medium.
-Create a portfolio that shows your strength, style and photography niche.
+Create a portfolio that shows your strength, style, and photography niche.

 Use Social Media to Gain Clients

-After you have made family-friendly adjusting such as inviting friends or friends of friends for a photo shoot, your photography career need to go and get big.
-Sure e-mailing friends and giving discounts may add clients but what is stopping you from being booked by strangers who enjoy your work?
+After you have made family-friendly adjustments, such as inviting friends or friends of friends for a photo shoot, your photography career needs to take off and grow big.
+Sure, e-mailing friends and giving discounts may add clients, but what is stopping you from being booked by strangers who enjoy your work?

-Promoting your photography business in Facebook can be a game changer.
+Promoting your photography business on Facebook can be a game-changer.
 Facebook is a site where almost everybody is -your friends at work, from school, from Church, common friends of friends, college and high school batchmates, etc. What is holding you back from exposing your business to a channel of potential clients?
 You can conveniently post an image with a relevant ad copy and tag your friends.
-Tagging your friends ensures you of a wider audience reach because your friends’ friends can view your post too.
+Tagging your friends ensures a wider audience reach, as your friends’ friends can also view your post.

 Referrals are your best friends

 Your best friends know you best.
 They will also bet their name and reputation for you.
-These characteristics make them a viable asset for more credible reputation and more clients.
-Starting out your photography career means that you need to get good work on marketing strategies.
-Usually, referred people will ask a few questions before making their desicion.
-Utiliize referrals as much as you can, you want to encourage clients right?
+These characteristics make them a viable asset for a more credible reputation and more clients.
+Starting out in your photography career means you need to develop effective marketing strategies.
+Usually, people being referred will ask a few questions before making their decision.
+Utilize referrals as much as you can; you want to encourage clients, right?